makersacademy/CV/README.md

 #### Project Management

 I have experience in using logical framework to monitor, develop and deploy improved strategy as necessary.
 I can suggest and justify improvements and streamlining possibilities for increasing logistical, agricultural and business efficiency, and solve problems by comparing and contrasting possible solutions.
+At SIAT Group I contributed to improvements in rubber production efficiency by 10% through a first-in-first-out storage policy which I designed and implemented.

 #### Research

 I can effectively extract and process information from academic sources, company annual reports, news articles, NGO and parastatal organisation publications for the production of market information and scrutinisation of viable opportunities.
+At LandAfrique Agriculture I researched industry quality standards and developed methods to meet or exceed best practice.

 #### Commercial Mindset

 I use my knowledge and experience and the findings and suggestions of my team to offer competitive business solutions and USPs in my feasibility assessments.
-I have a keen interest and a strong awareness of the international agri-business global commodities markets and a knowledge of current affairs, international relations and politics.
-At SIAT Group I contributed to improvements in rubber production efficiency by 10% through a first-in-first-out storage policy which I designed and implemented.
+I have a keen interest and a strong awareness of the international agri-business global commodities markets and a knowledge of current affairs and international relations.

 ## Education